 But if all this is too much information to take in, here is a summarised graph showing the average Paris winter weather temperatures including the chances of rain.

-So now that you know everything about the Paris winter weather temperatures and you’re ready to brave up for the cold and gray days in Paris, let’s look at some of the best things to do in Paris in the winter.
+So now that you know everything about the Paris winter weather temperatures plus where to stay in Paris during winter, let’s look at some of the best things to do in Paris in the winter.

 Christmas markets officially start appearing on the face of Paris from mid-November throughout December.
 So if one of the reasons you’re visiting Paris in winter is to explore Christmas markets, this time of the year will be perfect.